haraka/haraka-plugin-limit/README.md

 a null sender (e.g. DSN, MDN etc.) over an interval.

 Each recipient is looked up by this test.

+### [outbound]

+enabled=true
+; delay=30
+;example.com=10

+The number after the domain is the maximum concurrency limit for that domain.

+Delay is the number of seconds to wait before retrying this message.
+Outbound concurrency is checked on every attempt to deliver.

 ### TODO